 Paragraph 176 then outlines the 'great weight' to be given to the conservation and enhancement of the landscape and scenic beauty of AONBs.
-This 'great weight' is relevant in this instance as the site forms part of the AONB's setting and a development of the scale proposed in this location would, in the view of the Board, have a significant adverse impact on its landscape and visual character and quality.
+This 'great weight' is relevant in this instance as the site forms part of the AONB's setting and a development of the scale proposed in this location could have a significant adverse impact on its landscape and visual character and quality.

 Furthermore, the requirement that development within the setting of AONBs "should be sensitively located and designed to avoid and minimise adverse impacts on the designated areas" was also added into paragraph 176 with the publication of the current NPPF in July 2021.
 Therefore, any adverse effects on the AONB need to be assessed properly and fully taken into account when determining this application, with the appropriate weighting applied in the decision.
-We note that neither the applicant's LVA nor the Planning Statement mention this requirement and the LVA, despite being dated May 2022, still lists policies from the since-superseded February 2019 version of the NPPF.